NiclasCedermalm/dxa-container-framework/README.md

 CMS Setup
 -----------

 The DXA Container Framework requires you install an extension in SDL Web.
-It make sure all drag&dropped components in XPM ends up in the correct place.
+It make sure all drag & dropped components in XPM ends up in the correct place.
-Either compile the C# code in the src/cms/container-gravity-extension directory or download the pre-compiled DDL here:
+Either compile the C# code in the 'cms/container-gravity-extension' directory or download the pre-compiled DDL here:
 [container-gravity-extension-v1.1.0.dll](https://github.com/NiclasCedermalm/dxa-container-framework/raw/master/cms/container-gravity-extension/compiled/container-gravity-extension-v1.1.0.dll)

 Upload the DLL to your SDL Web server and place it somewhere local on the server.